Vision Transformers: From Semantic Segmentation to Dense Prediction: Method

+Note, layer norm is applied before MSA and MLP blocks which is omitted for simplicity.
+We denote $\{Z^1,~Z^2,~\cdots,~Z^{L_e}\}$ as the features of transformer layers.

-\paragraph*{Image to sequence} \model~follows the same input-output structure as in NLP for transformation between 1D sequences.
-There thus exists a mismatch between 2D image and 1D sequence.
-Concretely, the Transformer, as depicted in Figure~\ref{fig:SETR_transformer}(a), accepts a 1D sequence of feature embeddings $Z \in \mathbb{R}^{L\times C}$ as input, $L$ is the length of sequence, $C$ is the hidden channel size.
+\textbf{Image to sequence} To suit the 1D embedding sequnce as input, there thus exists a mismatch between 2D image and 1D sequence.
 Image sequentialization is thus needed to convert an input image $x\in \mathbb{R}^{H\times W\times 3}$ into $Z$.

 A straightforward way for image sequentialization is to flatten the image pixel values into a 1D vector with size of $3HW$.
 For a typical image sized at $480 (H)\times480(W)\times3$, the resulting vector will have a length of 691,200.
 Given the quadratic model complexity of Transformer, it is not possible that such high-dimensional vectors can be handled in both space and time.
 Therefore tokenizing every single pixel as input to our transformer is out of the question.